dsim7/AbilitySystem/README.md

 Passive Effect: Defended attacks against the caster resets the cooldown of Dodge.

 #### Flamestrike
 An attack which deals 15 Fire damage and sets the target on fire.
-While on fire, the target will take 10 damage every second.
-Being hit by an attack while on fire will also incur this damage.
+While on fire, the target will burn and take 10 Fire damage every second.
+Being hit by an attack while on fire will also incur burn damage.
 Lasts 10 seconds.

 #### Freeze
 Freezes the target, making them unable to act.
-The next attack that hits this target will shatter the target, dealing 100 damage and ending the effect.
+The next attack that hits this target will shatter the target, dealing 100 Ice damage and end the effect.
 If the attack was a critical hit, shatter damage is doubled.
 Lasts a maximum of 8 seconds.
 10 second cooldown.